 Computer Assisted Reading

-Powered by machine learning and advanced modeling, Riverain’s vessel suppression uses a model of the local geometry within a chest CT for robust removal of structures that are not nodules.
+Powered by machine learning and advanced modeling, Riverain’s ClearRead CT Vessel Suppression uses a model of the local geometry within a chest CT for robust removal of structures that are not nodules.
 The technology has substantial advantages when compared to traditional approaches.
-Vessel suppression opens the black box by allowing a radiologist to have an unprecedented level of transparency into the CAD’s decision process.
+Vessel Suppression opens the black box by allowing a radiologist to have an unprecedented level of transparency into the CAD’s decision process.

-Additionally, through the use of vessel suppression, subsequent analysis algorithms are far simpler.
-A traditional system, for example, deals with vascular attachments by thresholding and then applying post-processing.
-Such processes, though very common, are simply incapable of handling many scenarios, making them inherently brittle.
+Additionally, through vessel suppression, subsequent analysis algorithms are far more straightforward.
+A traditional system deals with vascular attachments by thresholding and then applying post-processing.
+Such standard processes are incapable of handling many scenarios, making them inherently brittle.